Carrd Tutorial: How to Make a Good Carrd Website

 Page Editing

-Carrd's page editing
+Carrd's page settings

 Let’s add a zoom-in effect on section change: